Why do we believe our horoscopes?

 Our inability to distinguish between general and personalized feedback, products, or content can lead to poor decision-making if we are left unaware of the Barnum effect.
-The Barnum effect takes advantage of our gullibility and well-meaning nature, which can be impactful if it involves making real-life choices that could profoundly affect our future.
-Individuals who make decisions influenced by the Barnum effect are unable to logically analyze their decisions and their possible outcomes, in order to make appropriate choices.
+This bias takes advantage of our gullibility and well-meaning nature, which can be impactful if it involves making real-life choices that could profoundly affect our future.
+Individuals who make decisions influenced by this effect are unable to logically analyze their decisions and their possible outcomes, in order to make appropriate choices.

 The Barnum effect can systematically impact how larger companies engage and interact with their customers and create customer relationships.
 Commonly seen in marketing and engagement campaigns, elements of the Barnum effect provide customers with the impression of product customization.
 When executed correctly, the Barnum effect can strengthen customer buy-in and improve customer loyalty.
-By utilizing the Barnum effect, companies make customers feel as though they are personally interacting with the brand.
+Companies make customers feel as though they are personally interacting with the brand.
 As companies develop more sophisticated tactics to target their customers, we can expect more examples of the Barnum effect integrated into our goods and services.